SwingGuy1024/Blog/Bad Uses of Optional.md

     2   final Widget widget = widgetOpt.orElseGet(() -> getDefaultWidget());
     3   // ...
 (More code)

 Here, finally, we can say that Optional is adding clarity to the API.
-Use of null instead of a Widget instance is actually allowed.
+The Widget parameter is actually allowed to be null.
 Here, the API does not mislead anyone.
-Of course, users who choose to use null must be careful not to call `Optional.of(widget)`.
+Of course, users must be careful not to call `Optional.of(widget)`.
 Instead, they should use `Optional.ofNullable(widget)` or `Optional.empty()`, but that's a fail-fast mistake, so it will get caught early.
 Unfortunately, so many developers wrap required parameters inside Optional, that the meaning of this occasional valid use will often get lost anyway.

 However, does Optional really add any value here?
 If the authors are using Optional to prevent a NullPointerException, this is completely unnecessary.
 The method body already prevents that.
-The method could have just as easily been written like this:
+If we remove the Optional wrapper, the method looks like this:

     1 private void someMethod(final Widget widgetOrNull) {
     2   final Widget widget = (widgetOrNull == null) ? getDefaultWidget() : widgetOrNull;
     3   // ...
 (More code)

-Either way, the parameter is null-safe, but the second way is both easier to call, and less error-prone.
-The user can't mistakenly call `Optional.of()`.
+Either way, the parameter is null-safe, but the second way is both easier to call, and less error-prone—the user can't mistakenly call `Optional.of()`.
 Does the use of Optional force the caller to think about how to call it?
 Who cares?
 This method can't be called incorrectly!
 You dont need Optional to make this null-safe.

 Simply renaming the parameter provides the same information as Optional.
 Before Optional was invented, not many people did this, which is probably a shame, because it adds clarity without adding verbosity.
 Look at the two ways to call a method like this:

-    someMethod(Optional.ofNullable(widget));  // Verbose, each time it gets called. someMethod(Optional.of(widget));          // Easy to make this mistake. someMethod(widget);                       // Simpler and can't be called incorrectly.
+    someMethod(Optional.ofNullable(widget));  // Verbose, each time it gets called. someMethod(Optional.of(widget));          // Easy to make this mistake. or

+    someMethod(widget);                       // Simpler and can't be called incorrectly.

-So once again, Optional creates a new way to inroduce a bug.
+So once again, Optional creates a new way to introduce a bug.

 And, before Optional was invented, there was already a widely-used way to specify a parameter as optional: Overloading!

     private void someMethod() { someMethod(getDefaultWidget()); }
     private void someMethod(Widget widget) { ... }

+This also needs to be written carefully.
+This overloaded code can still lead to a NullPointerException, if someone passes null to the second method.
+But rather than requiring the calling method to test the value for null, the overloaded methods can instead be written this way:

+    private void someMethod() { someMethod(null); }
+    private void someMethod(final Widget widgetOrNull) {
+      final Widget widget = (widgetOrNull == null) ? getDefaultWidget() : widgetOrNull;
+      // ...
+(More code)
+    }

+In short, Optional is a bad and ineffective alternative to carefully written code.

 ### Example 5: Pointless
     1 private void someMethod(Optional<Widget> widgetOpt) {